Pictures and words by Peter McFadden. Updated March 2021.

 (Detailed route to follow).

-Returning from the Hill Fort to Rowen, take a right turn soon after entering the woods.
+Returning from the Hill Fort to Rowen, take a right turn, soon after entering the woods.
 Pass a well-placed bench, with a good view to Rowen.
 Down flights of steps through the woods.
 The path alongside a wire netting fence is loose shale.
 Walking poles will help, or hold onto the fence.
 Rejoin the main path near a house on the edge of the woods.
-Head across to the 13-step stile and back to Rowen.
+Head across fields to the 13-step stile and back to Rowen.

 More info including aerial pic of the Hill Fort.
 See Coflein website Click here

 and Megalithic Portal for more pics Click here